stratSystemF/lambda/README.md

 wrote wrong lemmas, which led us to loose hours of sleep.
 In fact, all the information we needed was in Vouillon proof scripts but we did not want to copy paste his things.
 So we started the project without looking at his code.
-But at some point, we were stuck andd then we try to look at his code.
+But at some point, we were stuck and then we tried to look at his code.
 It was the first time we read the Coq code of someone else.
 It was hard to understand, with lot of unknown constructions, and a style really different.
-A simple style example: in his code every proof is computed in one big chain of tactics.
+A simple style example: in his code every proof is computed in one big chain of tactics (and so, by this reading we discover the chaining rules for tactics).
-So at this point, a big part of the work was understanding and adapting (even simplifying) a lot of lemmas and proofs from Vouillon.
+At this point, a big part of the work was to understand and to adapt a lot of lemmas and proofs from Vouillon.

 Fortunately, most of the time the lemma statements need not so much semantic changes.